nicholasgower/seattlecontratunes/readme.md

 User-edited tunes

-User deletion of tunes uploaded by user
+User deletion of tunes uploaded by user (Not literal deletion, only making it hidden from users)